xavsant/fly_analysis/README.md

 - However, with flies you're more insulated from broad rallies/crashes
 - The risk is concentrated on curve shape, which should generally move less violently than flat prices

+## Systematic Trading
+Instead of holding at entry and selling at exit, we could also design a system to pick up profits along the way i.e. possibly execute multiple trades instead of just one trade.

+To do this, we set parameters and rules to follow.
+We can then compare the profits from taking a systematic vs entry-exit approach.

 ## Going into Settlement
 ### 1. Entry/Exit before Settlement
 - Typically, we enter and exit a fly trade before the contract month starts